Educational resource on peptide research. Read our editorial standards →

 Exercising on GLP-1 Medications: Resistance Training, Cardio, and Recovery

-Exercise is the single most important non-pharmacological intervention during GLP-1 therapy — for lean-mass preservation, cardiovascular health, and long-term sustainability.
-Here's how training changes on these medications and the practical framework for doing it well.
+Exercise is the single most important non-pharmacological intervention during GLP-1 therapy, for lean-mass preservation, cardiovascular health, and long-term sustainability.
+This explains how training changes on these medications, with a practical framework for doing it well.

 Read article